Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 The DeepFool attack demonstrates the vulnerability of neural networks to adversarial examples by iteratively perturbing the input images to move them toward the decision boundary of the classifier.
 This highlights the importance of developing robust defenses against such adversarial attacks.

 ## Jacobian-based Saliency Map Attack (JSMA) on the MNIST dataset
 The Jacobian-based Saliency Map Attack (JSMA) is an adversarial attack designed to deceive machine learning models, especially those used for image classification tasks.
 JSMA generates adversarial examples by perturbing input features, like pixels in an image, to maximize the change in the model's output while minimizing the visibility of the perturbation.

-### MNIST Dataset
-The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
-Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).
+Used on the MNIST dataset.

 ### Attack Implementation
 #### Model Training: